takkun-mint/FallGuysTools/README.md

 <br><br><br>

   ## ChangeLog (English) <br>

+  ○ 4.99.54 <br>
+    ・ Fixed a problem that caused unexpected behavior related to SquadList, External Display when playing with Extreme related shows. <br>
+    ・ While playing creative rounds in Squad mode, there was a bug where the elapsed time on the external display overlapped with the in-game UI, so the display has been disabled under the relevant conditions. <br>
+    ・ An overall adjustment has been made in SquadList to correct an issue in which all teams were displayed as #1 before the start of the round in a vs format round. <br>
+    ・ Fixed a problem in SquadList where the rankings of teams ranked 11th or higher were not displayed correctly when 11 or more squads went to the Final Round. <br>
+    ・ Adjustments have been made so that the display switches to snooze when the vertical delivery support mode setting is switched. <br>
+    ・ Adjustments were made to the score correction program in the Squad survival round. <br>
+    ・ In SquadList, the clear determination in the race round has been adjusted. <br>

   ○ 4.99.53 <br>
     ・ Fixed a problem that prevented the automatic setting of log files when Tools is started for the first time. <br>